-Koosie making a pepé wrap is also an allusion to De Luise's second career as a cook.
+Koosie making a pepé wrap is an allusion to Dom De Luise's second career as a cook.

 Keep Circulating the Tapes: Bits of the first season were released on a now out-of-print VHS tape, the same goes for a collection of Genndy's favorite episodes.
 "Ego Trip" was released only on VHS, and that's out of print as well.
 The first season did get an official DVD release, but it does not include the banned "Dial M for Monkey" cartoon "Barbequor".
 Thankfully, the entire series (sans "Barbequor" and "Dexter's Rude Removal") is available on iTunes, and the entire first and second seasons (again barring "Barbequor") are available on Netflix.

-"Barbequor" is available on Netflix in the UK.
+"Barbequor" is available on Netflix in the United Kingdom.